 Now with a good understanding of what the Glen once looked like in its heyday of the late 1920s, the Glen Restoration Committee is using that information to establish a restoration plan for the Glen so that it can be brought back to safe access for people to enjoy.
 To increase public awareness of the Glen history and its features, SOS has presented a virtual tour of the Glen as well as short stories about individual features in the Glen.

-A more immediate concern is the State of Maryland’s now postponed plan to widen the I-495 highway that forms the northern boundary of the Glen, which will destroy green space as well as the original stone abutment of the first bridge that crossed the Glen.
-The Glen Restoration Committee is actively working to stop this potential destruction of the Glen.
+Another focus of the Glen Restoration Committee is the State of Maryland’s now postponed plan to widen the I-495 highway that forms the northern boundary of the Glen, which will destroy green space as well as the original stone abutment of the first bridge that crossed the Glen.
+When the Glen was threatened by this highway widening plan, it received national attention when The Cultural Landscape Foundation named the Glen a Landslide property due to this threat and the Glen’s overall physical decline.
+We continue to monitor any action that may revisit this proposed widening in order to stop this potential destruction of the Glen.

 SOS appreciates your support in preserving the Glen, whether to help clear an original pathway, make a donation to restore a feature, or research an aspect of its history.